LaurentMazare/tensorflow-ocaml/examples/mnist/README.md

 ## ResNet

 A [Residual Neural Network](https://arxiv.org/abs/1512.03385) is trained on the MNIST dataset in `mnist_resnet.ml`.
-Final accuracy should be above ~99%.
+Final accuracy should be ~99.3%.